MicrosoftDocs/azure-devops-docs/docs/pipelines/actions/azure-devops-project-vms.md

 monikerRange: 'vsts'
 ---

 # Tutorial:  Deploy your ASP.NET App to Azure Virtual Machines with the Azure DevOps Project

 The Azure DevOps Project presents a simplified experience where you bring your existing code and Git repository, or choose from one of the sample applications to create a continuous integration (CI) and continuous delivery (CD) pipeline to Azure.
-The DevOps project automatically creates Azure resources such as a new Azure virtual machine, creates and configures a release pipeline in VSTS that includes a build definition for CI, sets up a release definition for CD, and then creates an Azure Application Insights resource for monitoring.
+The DevOps project automatically creates Azure resources such as a new Azure virtual machine, creates and configures a release pipeline in VSTS that includes a build pipeline for CI, sets up a release pipeline for CD, and then creates an Azure Application Insights resource for monitoring.

 You will:

 > [!div class="checklist"]
 > * Create an Azure DevOps project for an ASP.NET App
 > * Configure VSTS and an Azure subscription
-> * Examine the VSTS CI Build definition
+> * Examine the VSTS CI Build pipeline
-> * Examine the VSTS CD Release Management definition
+> * Examine the VSTS CD Release Management pipeline
 > * Commit changes to VSTS and automatically deploy to Azure
 > * Configure Azure Application Insights monitoring
 > * Clean up resources